 - Firstly, exports were uncompetitive leading to lower aggregate demand

 - Secondly, high real interest rates led to further deflationary pressure and lower economic growth

 - See also: UK Economy in the 1920s

-- However, to guard against the inflationary potential of floating exchange rates and Central Banks with power to print money, the Bretton woods system was set up.
+- However, to guard against the inflationary potential of floating exchange rates and Central Banks with the power to print money, the Bretton Woods system was set up.

 - This was a fixed exchange rate system where countries pegged their currency to the dollar and the US fixed the price of gold at $35.